 Home inspection checklist: What you should prepare for

-A home inspection is conducted by a certified home inspection professional who walks through the home and evaluates its condition.
-Home inspectors generally look at a home’s major components and systems (the furnace, air conditioning unit and foundation, for example) to determine if there are any issues that require immediate attention.
+A home inspection is conducted by a certified home inspection professional who visits the home and evaluates its condition.
+Home inspectors generally look at a home’s major components and systems (the furnace, air conditioning unit and foundation, for example) to determine if there are any issues that require immediate attention, or that could cost the new homeowner big dollars down the road.

 It’s crucial to know what your home inspector is looking for.
-Doing some homework ahead of time will help you ask in-depth questions about the home inspection report so you understand the home’s condition and what issues need to be addressed.
+Doing some homework ahead of time will help you understand the home inspection report so you assess the home’s condition and what issues, if any, to address.

-A home inspection can take two or three hours.
-A home inspector will provide you with a written report, a contract for service and a consumer notice.
-Home inspectors typically encourage buyers (or their real estate agent) to be at the inspection to discuss the findings in person and ask questions.
+A home inspection can take two or three hours or longer depending on the size of the property and any out buildings.
+Home inspectors will provide a written report, a contract for service and a consumer notice.
+They typically encourage buyers (or their real estate agent) to be at the inspection to discuss the findings in person and ask questions.
+It’s best to attend the inspection yourself, if possible.

 Home inspection checklist